Amend the Asylum Process of the State

 The number of new asylum applications the State is obliged to process annually shall not exceed 2,500, including family reunification.
 A temporary lift on this cap shall only be permitted by public approval via referendum.

-All asylum seekers must present themselves at designated processing centres, including ports and airports, and remain there until their claims are evaluated under international protection protocols.
+All asylum seekers shall be required to present themselves at processing centres, including ports and airports, and remain there until their claims are evaluated under recognised international protection protocols.

-Where an asylum application is rejected under due process, the applicant shall be subject to immediate deportation, limited to one appeal, to prevent legal obstructions.
+Where an asylum application is rejected under due process, the applicant shall be subject to immediate deportation to prevent legal obstructions.

 The State shall not consider asylum applications from individuals who failed to apply in their first safe country of entry as defined under the Dublin III Regulation.